Boys of Summer (The Wire): Epigraph

 Assistant principal Donnelly makes this comment when Prez applies to be a teacher.
 This also can be applied to the group's (Michael, Namond, Duquan, and Randy) innocence before the events of the season begin to unfold, as well as Carcetti's inexperience heading into his campaign for election as mayor of Baltimore.
 The epigraph also ties into the sinister activities of Marlo's enforcers efficiently executing undesirables over pleas.

 Music

 The song playing in the background while Randy is selling candy to Little Kevin is "Survival of the Fittest" by Mobb Deep.

 Credits

 Starring cast

-Although credited, Chad Coleman, John Doman, Frankie Faison, Andre Royo, Michael K. Williams and Robert Wisdom do not appear in this episode.
+Although credited, Chad L. Coleman, John Doman, Frankie Faison, Andre Royo, Michael K. Williams and Robert Wisdom do not appear in this episode.